Testimonies of Three Generations Show the Divide in Growing Up with Media

 Watch the full video below.

 Dr. Ted Baehr highlights this growing problem in his book, The Culture-Wise Family (co-authored by Pat Boone) and urges parents to remain aware of the pitfalls that media may create for upcoming generations.
-For more resources on topics such a cultivating a media-wise household, click here.Click here to become a monthly donor and receive a copy of GOD'S NOT DEAD on DVD!
+For more resources on topics such a cultivating a media-wise household, click here.Click here to become a monthly partner and receive a copy of UNPLANNED on DVD!